An interview with Graduate Program Director Brent S. Steel

 What backgrounds do the faculty have that will benefit students’ learning experiences?

-The program has hired 15 new faculty members over the last 5-6 years that are already leading experts in a variety of policy fields.
-For example, Professor Hilary Boudet (PhD Stanford) is a leading expert on energy facility siting policy (including renewable energy); Professor Alison Johnston (PhD London School of Economics) is a leading expert on European Labor Policy; Professor Michael Jones (PhD University of Oklahoma and Postdoc Harvard) is a leading expert on policy theory and is one of the developers of a new public policy theory (Narrative Policy Framework).
+The program has faculty members that are leading experts in a variety of policy fields.
+For example, Professor Hilary Boudet (PhD Stanford) is a leading expert on energy facility siting policy (including renewable energy); Professor Alison Johnston (PhD London School of Economics) is a leading expert on European Labor Policy; Professor Ana Spalding (PhD University of California, Santa Cruz) is a leading expert on marine and coastal policy theory; Professor Brett Burkhardt (PhD University of Wisconsin) is a leading expert in crime and justice policy.